 When exercising our right to vote, it’s important to be informed voters.
 Websites are one way candidates share information.
 Increased accessibility of websites is needed so that more people can easily learn more about each candidate running for office.
 Sometimes candidate forums do not provide sign language interpreters at in-person events.
 This makes information dissemination to those with a hearing impairment difficult.
 The solution might be to call the candidates’ offices and let them know what would make their platform more disability-friendly.
 Let them know that making their materials more accessible would allow them to reach more voters.
 Most of all, it’s important that our voices be heard by voting on Election Day.

-Voting by mail is the most feasible option available for many people with disabilities who want to vote and need that accommodation.
+Voting-by-mail is the most feasible option available for many people with disabilities who want to vote and need that accommodation.
 Due to the current pandemic, it’s also an effective way to take care of yourself and others around you.
 As a result of having this option available, your ballot can be counted like everyone else who chooses to participate in the voting process.
-The vote by mail option is crucial to people exercising their right to vote.
+The vote-by-mail option is crucial to people exercising their right to vote.
 There are people with and without disabilities who have weakened immune systems.
 Due to the current pandemic, they shouldn’t have to put themselves at risk to vote on Election Day.
-Vote by mail allows people to participate in the election process while keeping themselves out of harm’s way.
+Vote-by-mail allows people to participate in the election process while keeping themselves out of harm’s way.

 Christinne Rudd is a disability advocate, speaker, author, and consultant.
 Ms. Rudd holds a Bachelor’s Degree in Legal Studies and a Master’s Degree in Criminal Justice both from the University of Central Florida.
 She has written for a variety of noteworthy publications such as the Huffington Post, The National Center for Health Activity and Physical Disability, Mobile Women and the Disabled Parenting Project among others.